orpillasam/U-Queue/README.md

 * Creating an account and filling out the basic information on the sign up page
     * Customers can then sign themselves up onto the waitlist without having to bother the hosts/hostesses
     * Hosts/Hostesses will click the notify function from the app that will send a notification to the customer via SMS when table is ready

+## Deployment
+Hosted on Heroku:

+* Feel free to clone this repository and locally host it on your own!

 ## Built With :nut_and_bolt:
 U-Queue is a Full Stack MERN application that is supported by the following technologies: